Installing DataStax Enterprise on any Linux-based platform or Mac OS X

 Install DataStax Enterprise on any Linux-based platform, including 32-bit platforms.

 - Latest version of Oracle Java SE Runtime Environment 7.
-See Installing the Oracle JRE.
+See Installing Oracle JDK.

 - Java Native Access (JNA) is required for production installations.
 See Installing the JNA.

 - If you are using Ubuntu 10.04 LTS, you must update to JNA 3.4, as described in Installing the JNA on Debian or Ubuntu systems.